 And last but not least, some bars have special themes around Halloween in France.

-To learn more about the origins of ancient and modern Halloween check out this video from the History Channel.
+To learn more about the origins of ancient and modern Halloween check our Halloween and All Saints Day guide.

 Annie André moved to the south of France with her husband and three children in 2010 for a one-year family gap year that turned into a five-plus-years adventure.
 She shares what she's learned about the process of moving to France and gives tips on surviving French culture on her blog AnnieAndre.com.
 Photo Credit: New Brunswick Tourism (thumbnail).